Primary 1 Readiness: 30 Skills Your Child Needs (2027 Checklist)

 Numeracy (Skills 15-22)

-Forward counting to at least 30, with one-to-one correspondence (touching each object as they count).
-Many K2 children can count to 100.
+Forward counting to at least 30, touching each object as they count (one-to-one correspondence).
+Many K2 kids can count to 100.
+We counted everything.
+Steps, grapes, Shopee parcels arriving at the door.

 16. Count backwards from 10